-If you are looking for a career in either one of the SANDF branches, means of recruitment, according to the Department of Defence (DOD), is through either direct recruitment (direct recruitment is only applicable to people with special skills such as engineers, IT specialists, diesel mechanics etc.) or most commonly through the MSDS.
+If you are looking for a career in either one of the SANDF arms of service, means of recruitment, according to the Department of Defence (DOD), is through either direct recruitment (direct recruitment is only applicable to people with special skills such as engineers, IT specialists, diesel mechanics etc.) or most commonly through the MSDS.
 Careers in the DOD and civilian careers can be seen on their website here.

 The MSDS is a Department of Defence programme that serves as the entry-level platform for young South Africans who want to follow a career in the South African National Defence Force.

 If you are selected to join the South African National Defence Force through the MSDS, you will undergo an initial period of two years voluntary service.
 In the first year, you will receive military training and further functional training.
 In the second year, you will be deployed where needed.
 During the deployment, you will get an opportunity to apply your knowledge and develop your skills.
 After the two years, you will either continue as part of the Reserve Force or receive a contract offer to join the Regular Force.

 Selected members with the required academic qualifications are also sent to universities or the Military Academy.

 To qualify for the MSDS programme, you should:

 - Be a South African citizen.

 - Be aged between 18 and 22 years (Graduates up to the age of 26 years).

 - Be currently busy with the National Senior Certificate (Grade 12) or have completed it.

 - Have no record of a criminal offence.